devsim/devsim_documentation/sphinx/source/visualization.rst

 Using Tecplot
 ~~~~~~~~~~~~~

-The :meth:`ds.write_devices` is used to create an ASCII file suitable for use in |tecplot|.
+The :meth:`devsim.write_devices` is used to create an ASCII file suitable for use in |tecplot|.
 Edge quantities are interpolated onto the node positions in the resulting structure.
 Element edge quantities are interpolated onto the centers of each triangle or tetrahedron in the mesh.

 .. code-block:: python